How to Freeze Fresh Basil

-This post will show you How to Freeze Fresh Basil, and frozen basil is a wonderful thing to have in the freezer when basil is out of season!
+This post will show you How to Freeze Basil, and frozen basil is a wonderful thing to have in the freezer when basil is out of season!
 I’ve been freezing basil for years, so I’ll also give you some recipe suggestions that can work with frozen basil.

-When I wrote a quick little post about How to Freeze Fresh Basil years ago for Weekend Herb Blogging, I didn’t realize it would turn into one of the most popular posts ever on Kalyn’s Kitchen!
-I’m still growing and freezing fresh basil every summer and if you have garden basil, this post will help you freeze it to use all winter in soup, stew, and pasta sauce.
+Have you ever tried freezing basil?
+When I wrote a quick little post about How to Freeze Basil years ago for a blogging event called Weekend Herb Blogging, I didn’t realize it would turn into one of the most popular posts ever on Kalyn’s Kitchen!

 Step One: Trim your basil plants often!

 If you’re a gardener who’s growing basil, trimming your basil plants regularly will let you freeze basil to use all through the winter.
-I do this several times each summer, whenever I have some basil that needs to be harvested.
+I do this several times each summer, whenever I have basil that needs to be harvested.
 Here’s how my basil looked before I trimmed the plants and pulled off the big leaves.

 Here’s my basil after I trimmed it.
 Basil will actually produce more leaves if it’s vigorously trimmed a few times each year, since everywhere you cut the stem it produces two new stems.
 Just be sure to keep a few leaves on each stem (remember high school botany, that’s where the plant gets food.)